 Any person, following a final decision on residence classification by the college, may make a written appeal to the Chancellor of the District or designee within 30 calendar days of notification of final decision by the campus regarding classification.
-The Chancellor, on the basis of the Statement of Legal Residence, pertinent information contained in the file of the Dean of Counseling & Enrollment Services, and information contained in the person's appeal, will make the determination and notify the person by United States mail, postage prepaid.
+The Chancellor, on the basis of the Statement of Legal Residence, pertinent information contained in the file of the Administrator over Admissions and Records, and information contained in the person's appeal, will make the determination and notify the person by United States mail, postage prepaid.